View David Freie's Obituary on emissourian.com and share memories

 |

+David, son of the late Robert William Freie and wife Ruth Jean, nee Pehle, was born Aug.
+9, 1962, in Washington.
+David worked for Kellwood Company for many years, which later became Marchem.
+He loved old cars and racing.

-He is survived by his aunt, Carol Vedder and husband Roger, New Haven, other relatives and many friends.
+David is survived by his aunt, Carol Vedder and husband Roger, New Haven, cousins, and friends.

+He was preceded in death by his parents and his sister, Annette Freie Mohesky.

+Visitation was held Wednesday, May 22, from 5 to 7 p.m. at Toedtmann-Grosse Funeral Home, New Haven, where funeral services were held Thursday, May 23, at 10 a.m.